TheDigitalCatOnline/blog_source/pelican/content/dissecting-a-web-stack.markdown

 As the focus of the post is the global architecture and the reasons behind the presence of specific components, the example service I will use will be a basic HTML web page.
 The reference language will be Python but the overall discussion applies to any language or framework.

-My approach will be that of first stating a goal, and then suggesting, discussing, and implementing a possible solution.
+My approach will be that of first stating the rationale and then implementing a possible solution.
 After this, I will point out missing pieces or unresolved issues and move on with the next layer.
 At the end of the process, the reader should have a clear picture of why each component has been added to the system.

 # The perfect architecture